09 Early years practice policy

 Allegations of discriminatory remarks or behaviour made in the setting by any adult will be taken seriously.
 The perpetrator will be asked to stop the behaviour and failure to do

 so may result in the adult being asked to leave the premises.
-Where a parent makes discriminatory or prejudice remarks to staff at any time, or other persons while on the premises, this is recorded
+Where a parent/carer makes discriminatory or prejudice remarks to staff at any time, or other persons while on the premises, this is

-on the child’s file and is reported to the setting manager.
-The procedure is explained and the parent is asked to comply while on the premises.
-An ‘escalatory’ approach will be taken with those who
+recorded on the child’s file and is reported to the setting manager.
+The procedure is explained, and the parent/carer is asked to comply while on the premises.
+An ‘escalatory’ approach will be taken

-continue to exhibit this behaviour.
-The second stage comprises a letter to the parent requesting them to sign a written agreement not to make discriminatory remarks or behave in discriminatory or
+with those who continue to exhibit this behaviour.
+The second stage comprises a letter to the parent/carer requesting them to sign a written agreement not to make discriminatory remarks or behave in

 Further guidance